-In Lindork’s Lists: Q&A with… I share the most interesting thing you’ll read that week!
+In Lindork’s Lists: Q&A with… I interview interesting people doing interesting things.
+It’s the most interesting thing you’ll read this week!
 For Q&A #2, I chat with Chloe Skerlak, Fertility Awareness Educator.
 Learn about how Chloe teaches women about fertility awareness and becoming advocates for their own health.
 These Q&As are first released a month before blog post publication for paid subscribers of my Lindork’s Lists newsletter.

 Check out what to do, eat, and things to know this week, in the non-subscriber version of my weekly Lindork’s Lists newsletter.
 Become a free subscriber to get the full version of this useful, hyperlocal email in your inbox every Wednesday (includes more great content + opportunities for subscriber-only giveaways!)